jeamy/golomb2025/README.md

 2. Reject a partial solution immediately when a duplicate distance appears.
 3. Use a lower‐bound heuristic: if even by spacing the remaining marks 1 apart the current tentative length cannot be met, prune.
 4. Apply symmetry-breaking: the second mark is limited to ≤ L/2, eliminating mirrored solutions.
-5. With `-mp` enabled, the search tree is split across threads by fixing the 2nd and 3rd marks (two-level parallelisation).
+5. Parallelisation
+   • `-mp` – static split: threads fixed on 2nd & 3rd marks.
+   • `-d`  – dynamic tasks: OpenMP tasks from 2nd mark downward for automatic work-stealing.

 ● **With LUT entry** – If an optimal length for the requested order exists in the LUT, the solver starts at that length and verifies the result: *Optimal ✅* or *Not optimal ❌*.